sbyoungblood/contact-list/readme.md

 #### Visualization
 - The add contact form can be shown or hidden when necessary
-- Contacts marked as Emergency Contact must be easily distiguished
+- Contacts marked as Emergency Contact must be easily distinguished
 - A custom Google Font must be added
 - Contacts are visible when the page reloads